OpenDataServices/farm-level-data-standard/docs/identification.md

 * By clicking on the blue table title -> all data attributes become visable,
 * By clicking on the data entity buttons -> all data ttributes become visable of that data entity and.
 * By clicking on the {} symbols -> the JSON becomes visable
-<script src="../_static/docson/widget.js" data-schema="_static/GeoID.json"></script>
+<script src="../_static/docson/widget.js" data-schema="https://raw.githubusercontent.com/firstmile/reference-framework/master/docs/_static/GeoID.json"></script>

-### GloballyUniqueRecordID
+### GlobalID
-**To solve problem 3 the GloballyUniqueRecordID is used.** The GloballyUniqueRecordID is considered an indivisible part of the data record and attached to it at the time of recording.
-The GloballyUniqueRecordID consists of:
+**To solve problem 3 the GlobalID is used.** The GlobalID is considered an indivisible part of the data record and attached to it at the time of recording.
+The GlobalID consists of:

 * The original internal ID used by the data collection organisation to identify that farmer, farm, plot, farmers group etc; When objects are uniquely identified only at project level, the project ID needs to be added to the object ID for example (Internal Project ID + Internal Object ID).